Bloomberg-Beta/Manual/1 - Manual.md

 ### How to make the most of us

 What gets us going is helping companies realize their potential.
 We are happiest when we are “in it” with you, whiteboarding a set of features, pushing back on your plan to announce your fancy new product release, or getting that late night call that you think things aren’t working out with the person you just spent six months to recruit.
 We feed off your enthusiasm, and hope to help you build even more of it.

+We intend to earn the trust of Bloomberg Beta founders.
+We commit to being available to you whenever you want to talk.
+We try to notice when it’s an important moment, and especially important to lead with empathy.
+We recognize that issues around the personal finances of founders are particularly important and often go undiscussed -- [something we would like to change, so we can better serve founders](https://medium.com/@roybahat/for-founders-and-investors-its-time-for-real-talk-about-money-b669ae467f92).
+We commit to treating founders' personal financial information, when they share it with us, with confidentiality and respect.
+We intend to use our knowledge to help you and your companies to the best of our ability.

 We also know that startups are not all roses and sunshine, even for the best of companies.
 We aspire to be most helpful to you when times are tough, not when you are on top of the world.